spacetelescope/poppy/docs/installation.rst

 Requirements
 --------------

 * Either Python 2.7 or Python 3.4.
+(Under :ref:`certain circumstances on Mac OS <accelerated_multiprocessing>`, Python 3.4 is required if you want parallelized calculations, but otherwise POPPY functionality is identical on both versions.)
 * The standard Python scientific stack: :py:mod:`numpy`, :py:mod:`scipy`, :py:mod:`matplotlib`
 * :py:mod:`astropy`, 0.4 or more recent, from http://astropy.org